 Jay Rye (AL)

-More than 30 proposals have been accepted for the inaugural speech and debate education conference.
-We will continue to release exclusive previews of select sessions between now and March 1, so check back soon!
+More than 40 proposals have been accepted for the inaugural speech and debate education conference.
+Check them out below!

 Argumentation and Rhetoric: A Gateway to a Limitless World